ahmadajmi/CSS-Grid-Layout/README.md

 We have changed the layout structure with only CSS, and the markup is still as it is without any changes, this is a huge advantage of using the new Grid Module.

 We can rearrange the layout of elements independent of their source order, so we can achieve the desired layout in different screen size, orientation.
-This is very useful because we will separate the markup from CSS and change everything from CSS without editing HTML markup anymore.
+This is very useful because we will separate the markup from CSS and change everything from CSS without editing HTML anymore.

 ## Position Items by Using Named Areas